xwillorg/swag/README.md

 1. Open the course repository link: [www-design](https://github.com/maaaaaaaaaaaaaaaax/www-design)
 2. Click the **Fork** button in the top right corner – this creates a copy of the repository under your account.
-3. Clone your forked repository locally using Git: [https://docs.github.com/de/repositories/creating-and-managing-repositories/cloning-a-repository](https://docs.github.com/de/repositories/creating-and-managing-repositories/cloning-a-repository)
+3. Clone your forked repository onto your computer using Git: [https://docs.github.com/de/repositories/creating-and-managing-repositories/cloning-a-repository](https://docs.github.com/de/repositories/creating-and-managing-repositories/cloning-a-repository)

 ### Vercel